EDIorg/data-package-best-practices/webpages/5_cite.md

 Intro paragraph

 - Recommended data citation
-- How to link your data package on your website
+- How to link your data package on your website  [link here to EXISTING page]()
-- How to link Your Dataset to Your ORCID Record
+- How to link Your Dataset to Your ORCID Record [link here to EXISTING page]()

 <!-- to be added:

-- - EDIs Software registry - how to use and/or contribute - kristin
 -->